apache/beam/sdks/typescript/README.md

 `PCollection<{a?: AType, b: BType, ... }>` and produces an object `{a: PCollection<AType>, b: PCollection<BType>, ...}`.

-* Javascript supports (and encourages) an asynchronous programing model, with many libraries requiring use of the async/await paradigm.
+* JavaScript supports (and encourages) an asynchronous programing model, with many libraries requiring use of the async/await paradigm.
-As there is no way (by design) to go from the asyncronous style back to the synchronous style, this needs to be taken into account when designing the API.
+As there is no way (by design) to go from the asynchronous style back to the synchronous style, this needs to be taken into account when designing the API.
 We currently offer asynchronous variants of `PValue.apply(...)` (in addition